Glasgow-set Wild Rose among big winners at star-studded BAFTA Scotland Awards

 Irish star Jessie Buckley won the best film actress award, Glaswegian Nicole Taylor won the best film and TV writer award and London-born Tom Harper’s movie was named best feature film at the ceremony in Glasgow.

-Stars of Outlander, Derry Girls and Line of Duty were among those to head down the red carpet and hand out awards.

-Trainspotting and Boardwalk Empire star Kelly Macdonald was named best TV actress for her role as a grieving mother accused of revealing the secret identity of her son in BBC drama The Victim.

-Former Eastenders star Alex Ferns was honoured as best TV actor for his role in the hit HBO drama Chernobyl.
+Trainspotting and Boardwalk Empire star Kelly Macdonald was named best TV actress for her role as a grieving mother accused of revealing the secret identity of her son in BBC drama The Victim Ex-Eastenders star Alex Ferns was honoured as best TV actor for his role as a miners’ leader in HBO drama Chernobyl.

-The best film actor award was won by newcomer Lorn Madonald for his movie debut in the 1990s rave culture movie Beats, which was adapted from the hit stage play.
+The best film actor award was won by newcomer Lorn Macdonald for his movie debut in the 1990s rave culture movie Beats, which was adapted from a hit stage play.

-Buckley, who played troubled singer was unable to attend the ceremony but sent a message, read out by co-star James Harkness, which said: “Thank you to Glagsow, for letting me into your hearts and for letting me traipse around in my cowboy boots.
-I love you to your bones.”
+Buckley was unabl to attend the ceremony but sent a message which said: “Thank you to Glasgow, for letting me into your hearts and letting me traipse around in my cowboy boots.”

 Harper, who shot Wild Rose on location across Glasgow, said: “The beauty of Nicole’s script is that it is very specific to Glasgow but has universal themes that connect us all.

-“I was a bit nervous about making the film, but the city has got such heart, it welcomed us with open arms, we had so many great actors and musicians working on the film.
+“I was a bit nervous about making the ilm, but the city has got such heart, it welcomed us with open arms, and we had so many great actors and musicians working on the film.
 It was so easy, in a sense.

 “The response to the film has been so much better than we could have hoped for.
 When the film came out, audiences in Scotland led the charge.”

+Lorn Macdonald said: “There are some roles you’re ready to let go off but although Beats was filmed two years ago I still feel lucky I was able to play such a gift of a character.”

+Aberdeenshire director Jos S Baird was honoured for his biopic of comedy legends Stan Laurel and Oliver Hardy.

-Former Rangers and Aberdeen footballer David Robertson collected an award for the BBC Scotland documentary on the new Indian football team Real Kashmir.
+Former Rangers and Aberdeen footballer David Robertson collected an award for a hit BBC Scotland documentary on a new Indian football team he coaches, Real Kashmir.

 The stars of Still Game were out in force as the show was honoured for an outstanding contribution to television 20 years after Jack and Victor made their first appearances on screen.